harris-ippp/s18-a07/README.md

 # Assignment 7: Web Scraping
 In this assignment we will use `requests` and `BeautifulSoup` to scrape Wikipedia's [List of accidents and incidents involving commercial aircraft](https://en.wikipedia.org/wiki/List_of_accidents_and_incidents_involving_commercial_aircraft) and analyze the data.
 Put your scraping code in a script called `scrape.py` and put your solutions to part B in scripts called `q1.py,...,q6.py`.
+Put the answers to questions 1,2,4, and 5 in a file called `ANSWERS.txt`.

 ## A: Scrape
 Here we will write code to scrape the list of flights along with the following characteristics for each flight (located in the "infobox" on the right of each accident's page):